Thurible: Ambrosian Rite

-Anglicanism
+Lutheran Rite

+In the Lutheran Churches, the thurible is carried by an acolyte known as the thurifer.

+Its use is normative during the celebration of the Mass, during "the entrance procession (marking the space and the gathered people of God), the gospel procession (marking the highpoint of the Word portion of the service), at the offertory to cense the bread and wine (marking the Meal portion), and at sending (heightening the importance of our ministry in the world)."
+The Book of the Gospels, the altar, the Eucharistic elements, as well as the priest and faithful are incensed during various portions of the Divine Service.

+It is additionally used during the praying of the canonical hours in Lutheran churches: "During Morning Prayer and Evening Prayer the altar is often censed during the Gospel Canticle, connecting daily prayer with its central foundation, the weekly celebration of Holy Communion."

+Anglican Rite

 Use of incense was abandoned in the Church of England by the turn of the 19th century and was later thought to be illegal.
-Today, the use of incense in an Anglican church is a fairly reliable guide to churchmanship, that is, how 'high' (more Catholic in liturgical style) or how 'low' (more Protestant) the individual church is.
+Today, the use of incense in an Anglican church is a fairly reliable guide to churchmanship, that is, how 'high' (more Catholic in liturgical style) or how 'low' (more Reformed) the individual church is.
 Anglo-Catholic churches may use generous quantities of incense.
 In recent years, some middle-of-the-road Anglican churches have taken to using incense a few times a year for special occasions.
-The use of incense and chimes is colloquially called "bells and smells" by members of high church parishes, some as an inside joke, while others see it as a pejorative.
+The use of incense and chimes is colloquially called "smells and bells" by members of high church parishes, some as an inside joke, while others see it as a pejorative.

 The number of points within the liturgy at which an Anglican church may use incense varies.
 If incense is used at the entrance procession, a thurifer holding the smoking thurible leads the procession and on arrival at the altar the bishop or priest presiding censes it either immediately after the introit or during the Gloria in excelsis Deo, if this is sung.
 Incense may also be used at the reading of the gospel: after the announcement of the gospel, the book is censed left, centre and right.

 If an Anglican church uses incense at only one point of the service, it does so at the offertory.
 The gifts and the altar are first censed; then follows censing of the priest (three swings of the thurible), of the other clergy (single swing to the gospel side and another to the epistle side), the choir (single or triple swing to either side) and the congregation (a swing to the gospel side, another to the epistle side and another to the middle).

 Incense is also used at Solemn Evensong, which by definition is a sung celebration of vespers with use of incense.